Join ALSETLab

 TOEFL score of 230 CBT/88 iBT/570 PBT (IELTS 6.5 or PTE 60) - these are minimum thresholds.

-** Don’t shoot for the minimum! ** The list above tells you the ** minimum ** scores for Institute-wide admission.
-Note that you are competing against applicants from everywhere in the world, and obviously, this means that your scores will be used as a basis for ranking you for admission.
+Don’t shoot for the minimum!
+The list above gives you minimum scores that give an idea of the level expected for Institute-wide admission.
+Note that these are old numbers, I do not know what the current minimums are officially, but these are a good guess.
+Keep in mind that you are competing against applicants from everywhere in the world, and obviously, this means that your scores will be used as a basis for ranking you for admission (if required).
 Don’t shoot for the minimum, get as high scores as possible.

 Study for the tests!
 Really!

-Also, you should be aware that many other students will be applying, and good GRE scores is an easy way of differentiating yourself from other applicants.
+You should be aware that many other students will be applying, and good test scores is an easy way of differentiating yourself from other applicants.

 Before you do anything, and specially before taking the tests, you should prepare very well to attain the marks suggested above.
 Here’s what you can do to prepare: